-10.2 Simplicity of A_n
+10.2 The Simplicity of the Alternating Group

 Of special interest are groups with no nontrivial normal subgroups.
 Such groups are called simple groups.
 Of course, we already have a whole class of examples of simple groups, \mathbb{Z}p , where p is prime.
 These groups are trivially simple since they have no proper subgroups other than the subgroup consisting solely of the identity.
 Other examples of simple groups are not so easily found.
-We can, however, show that the alternating group, A_n , is simple for $n \geq 5$.
+We can, however, show that the alternating group, A_n , is simple for $n \ge 5$.
 The proof of this result requires several lemmas.

-Lemma 10.3 The alternating group A_n is generated by 3-cycles for $n \geq 3$.
+Lemma 10.8.
+The alternating group A_n is generated by 3-cycles for $n \geq 3$.